About Western Law

 In first year, in addition to fundamental core courses, you will have the option of taking Corporate Law, which is fundamental to many areas of legal practice, in the winter term.
 This opportunity is unique among Canadian law schools.
 Taking Corporate Law in your first year will allow you to take more specialized business law courses as early as the fall term of second year, if desired, and provide greater flexibility in your upper-year courses.

 Finally, curricular streams are available to provide you with informal guidance on the courses and co-curricular activities you may pursue depending on your interests and career aspirations.
 The streams will help you understand the relationships between and among courses and progress toward more advanced study in a particular area.
 Some curricular streams include capstone courses, which will assist you in making the transition from legal education to legal practice.
+Under these streams, you are free to create an upper-year program that aligns with your specific interests.

 Legal Clinics